18th September, 2018

 Be sure to try them on both melee and ranged minions as they both have different health and armor.
 This means the damage dealt on ranged champions will be a lot more than melee champions.
 Be sure to keep this in mind when attacking each one.

-When the laning phase is over in game, many players will start to roam around the map from lane to lane.
+When the laning phase is over, many players will start to roam around the map from lane to lane.
 Just because you aren’t in your lane anymore doesn't mean you shouldn’t stop CSing.
 In fact, this is the perfect time to show off your skills.

 Once you’ve practiced the tips above in a bot game, it’s time to take your CSing to the next level.
 Understanding the basics is essential if you want to improve your CS, but once you can do it easily against bots, you’ll need a harder challenge.